amia-team/AmiaReforged/WorldSimulator/SimulatorRequirements.md

 ## 5. Data & Persistence Requirements

-- Shares the same PostgreSQL cluster as WorldEngine but operates through a dedicated schema (e.g., `simulation`) using a separate DbContext.
+- **Operates with a completely separate PostgreSQL database instance** from WorldEngine and the game server.
+- The WorldSimulator is **fully independent** and does not share DbContext, schemas, or database instances with AmiaReforged.Core or AmiaReforged.PwEngine.
-- Simulation Service persists **only** orchestration metadata it owns:
+- Simulation Service persists **only** orchestration metadata and simulation state it owns:
+  - `SimulationWorkItem` (work queue entries, status, payloads)
-  - `SimulationDominionTurn` (job metadata, status, timings)
+  - `DominionTurnJob` (dominion turn metadata, status, timings, results)
-  - `SimulationDominionWorkItem` (scenario queue entries and checkpoints)
   - `SimulationOutbox` / `SimulationInbox` (optional) for reliable messaging and retries
+  - Future: simulation snapshots, cached projections, event log
+- **Communication with WorldEngine is exclusively through events/commands** (no direct database access).
-- WorldEngine remains the authoritative writer for domain aggregates (settlement civic stats, influence ledgers, market history).
-Simulation publishes events and reads the resulting projections but does not write those tables directly.
+- WorldEngine remains the authoritative source for all game domain data.
+The simulator requests data via commands/queries and receives responses via events.
-- Read access to shared tables (`SettlementCivicStats`, `PersonaInfluenceLedger`, `MarketPriceHistory`, etc.) is required to contextualize simulations.
 - Employ optimistic concurrency tokens (rowversion/`xmin`) on simulation-owned tables to avoid double processing when multiple instances run.
-- Batch writes for job metadata to minimize transaction contention while keeping domain updates in WorldEngine.
+- Database connection configured via environment variables, completely separate from game server database credentials.

 ---